Clarence Thomas: Federalism and states' rights

+In United States v.
+Comstock (2010), the Supreme Court, in a majority opinion by Justice Stephen Breyer, held that the Necessary and Proper Clause allows Congress to enact a law that authorized the U.S. Department of Justice (DOJ) to detain a mentally ill and dangerous federal prisoner beyond the DOJ's original lawful date.
+Thomas's dissent, joined by Scalia, argued that the clause allows Congress only to execute enumerated powers.
+When the Court upheld the Affordable Care Act in National Federation of Independent Business v.
+Sebelius (2012), he authored a short dissent and joined the joint dissent finding the act completely unconstitutional.

 As of 2007, Thomas was the justice most willing to exercise judicial review of federal statutes but among the least likely to overturn state statutes.
 According to a New York Times editorial, "from 1994 to 2005 ...
-Justice Thomas voted to overturn federal laws in 34 cases and Justice Scalia in 31, compared with just 15 for Justice Stephen Breyer."
+Justice Thomas voted to overturn federal laws in 34 cases and Justice Scalia in 31, compared with just 15 for Justice Stephen Breyer".

 In Northwest Austin Municipal Utility District No. 1 v.
 Holder, Thomas was the sole dissenter, voting to throw out Section Five of the 1965 Voting Rights Act.
 Section Five requires states with a history of racial voter discrimination—mostly states from the old South—to gain Justice Department clearance when revising election procedures.
 Congress had reauthorized Section Five in 2006 for another 25 years, but Thomas said the law was no longer necessary, stating that the rate of black voting in seven Section Five states was higher than the national average.
 He wrote, "the violence, intimidation and subterfuge that led Congress to pass Section 5 and this court to uphold it no longer remains."
 He took this position again in Shelby County v.
 Holder, voting with the majority and concurring with the reasoning that struck down Section Five.